|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 However, nuclear technology requires a highly educated work force that can function independent of scientifically illiterate politicians with short time horizons.
 Even in highly industrialized countries irrational public fears relating to nuclear energy influence politicians in ways that hamper development and safe application of nuclear power.
 In this respect safe siting of major nuclear facilities and safe transport and storage of radio isotopes must take priority over political considerations.

 CANDU reactors are the foundation of the nuclear industry in Canada.
 They have a proven safety record, are reliable and give Canada energy independence.
-CANDU reactors currently provide over 60% of the grid supplied electricity in the Province of Ontario.
+CANDU reactors currently provide about 60% of the grid supplied electricity in the Province of Ontario.
 CANDU reactors can be fueled with natural uranium or with spent fuel from light water reactors.

 Limitations of CANDU reactors are inefficient use the natural uranium resource, production a lot of high level nuclear waste, limited grid load following capability and limited working life.
 Mid-life fuel channel replacement in CANDU reactors is a major cost.

-As CANDU reactors reach the end of their working lives they should be replaced with liquid sodium cooled Fast Neutron breeder Reactors (FNRs) which do not have these inherent problems.
+As CANDU reactors reach the end of their working lives they should be replaced with liquid sodium cooled Fast Neutron Reactors (FNRs) which do not have these inherent problems.

 FAST NEUTRON REACTORS: